 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its security review purpose, lists concrete actions, and provides explicit trigger guidance with comprehensive bilingual keywords.
-The explicit 'Use quando' and 'Trigger em' sections make it highly effective for skill selection.
-Minor note: the inclusion of 'DRY' and 'clean code' could slightly overlap with general code quality skills, but the overall security framing keeps it distinct.
+This is a strong skill description that clearly defines its security review niche with specific capabilities, explicit trigger guidance, and comprehensive bilingual trigger terms.
+It follows the recommended pattern of stating what the skill does followed by when to use it, and includes a rich set of natural keywords.
+The only minor note is the inclusion of 'DRY' and 'clean code' which could slightly overlap with general code quality skills, but the overall security focus keeps it well-differentiated.

 | Dimension | Reasoning | Score |